Molar incisor hypomineralisation: Classification

-MIH examination should be carried out on clean, wet teeth.
-The ideal age for examination is when the child is 8 years old - the age where all permanent first molars and most of the incisors are erupted.
+MIH examination should be carried out on clean, moist teeth.
+The ideal age for examination is when the child is eight years old – the age where all permanent first molars and most of the incisors are erupted.
 The permanent first molar will also still be in a comparatively sound condition without excessive post-eruption breakdown.
-Judgements of each individual teeth should be recorded, aiding the correct diagnosis of the condition.
+Judgements of each individual tooth should be recorded, aiding the correct diagnosis of the condition.

 There is currently a lack of standardisation in the scoring system and severity indices used to record the diagnosis of MIH.
 Various systems commonly employed in studies include: